top of page

 This movie sucks

-Where Durry gives some amazing advice comes in the pre-chorus:
+Durry shares remarkable advice in the pre-chorus:

 I guess when I’m dead